justnonamenoname/lifeticle/readme.txt

 In this case, the object representing the qualia exists, but is not perceived by anyone.
 For example: If the qualia fields are a wave function, then the wave function exists without the lifeticle.
 Then the generation of qualia is the construction of a qualia-object from qualia-elements.
-And instead of the question, how qualia is generated, there appears the question, what is the property of qualia of a physical object or what is a qualia-object having the property of physical interaction.
+And instead of the question of how qualia are generated, the question arises: what is the property of qualia in a physical object, or what is a qualia-object that has the property of physical interaction.
-The correct question can be: not what physical law creates qualia, but what law of qualia allows to influence it.
+The correct question may be: not what physical law creates qualia, but what law of qualia allows it to influence the physical.
 Thus information alone could not create pain, it could be set by spin, for example.
 The strength of pain must depend on the number of signals, otherwise it would be possible to set any level of pain only by a parameter.
 How the information for qualia is encoded will be explored when studying the qualia generator.